maboiteaspam/ip-cmd-utils/README.md

 ### Beware Beware Beware Beware

-It is not production ready.
+It is not production ready at all.

 Feel free to improve if you feel to.

+I intent to use that to dynamically build network on my local computer.

 # Usage